Willie Calhoun Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.64 team ERA that ranks 24th among all league pitching staffs.
+- The Red Sox have the 22nd-ranked team ERA among all MLB pitching staffs (4.52).

-- Red Sox pitchers combine to rank 22nd in baseball in home runs allowed (84 total, 1.3 per game).
+- The Red Sox rank 20th in baseball in home runs given up (84 total, 1.2 per game).

-- Bello gets the start for the Red Sox, his 10th of the season.
-He is 3-4 with a 3.97 ERA and 46 strikeouts in 45 1/3 innings pitched.
+- Houck (3-6) gets the starting nod for the Red Sox in his 13th start of the season.
+He has a 5.23 ERA in 63 2/3 innings pitched, with 62 strikeouts.

-- In his last appearance on Monday against the Tampa Bay Rays, the right-hander went six innings, giving up three earned runs while surrendering six hits.
+- In his last time out on Saturday, the right-hander went six innings against the New York Yankees, giving up two earned runs while surrendering three hits.

-- In nine games this season, the 24-year-old has an ERA of 3.97, with 9.1 strikeouts per nine innings.
-Opponents are batting .275 against him.
+- The 26-year-old has an ERA of 5.23, with 8.8 strikeouts per nine innings, in 12 games this season.
+Opposing hitters have a .243 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.